ciscoketcheon/ESA-AMP-Notification/README.md

 This script monitors Cisco ESA logs and detects when a file is sent into the AMP quarantine queue with the action **"Pending File Analysis"** and **Quarantine**.
 In a standard ESA configuration, no notification is generated for this event.
-This script closes that gap by sending an email notification to your security team.
+This script closes that gap by sending an email notification to the recipient.
+Script can be further customized to only send to designated addresses or security team.

 ---